yuanyuanyuan/codex-father/docs/user/configuration.en.md

 This guide shows how to configure Claude Desktop (reference), Claude Code, and Codex CLI (rMCP).
 Paths use Ubuntu/Linux examples; macOS/Windows paths are noted where relevant.

+Note: We recommend `CODEX_SESSIONS_ROOT` as the canonical “session root”.
+The default resolves to `.codex-father/sessions`.
+Examples using `/ABS/PATH/TO/.codex-father-sessions` are for illustration and remain compatible (you may also keep a symlink).

 ## Contents

 - (Reference) Configure Claude Desktop